50Fifty/auth-scheduled-backup/README.md

 This is a Firebase Extension to schedule backups of Firebase Authentication users' data.

-**Important Note**: This extension is currently under active development and is not yet ready for production use.
-Please use it in a test environment only.
+⚠️ **Important Note**: This project is currently under development and may contain bugs or incomplete features.
+Use it at your own risk.

 **Author**: Foo Jen Sean (www.foojensean.com)